-12 Top-Notch Products for Maintaining Your Hair Color
+The 15 Best Products for Maintaining Your Hair Color

 Photo:

-LOréal Professionnel
+L'Oréal Professionnel Paris

 Gloss is important to hair health, especially hair that has been treated with harsh chemicals.
-This conditioner provides a glossy finish and nourishment through vitamins and amino acids.
+This conditioner provides a glossy finish and nourishment via vitamins and amino acids.

 Photo: